Detroit-Urban-Tech-Meetup/zoning-guide-detroit/README.md

 6. Now, for each use, do a search in the PDF for the use name.

 7. If you find "Use Regulations", copy and paste that text into the Airtable under "Use Regulations". *Be sure not to copy and paste text with line breaks - this will overwrite rows beneath!!* The macOS Preview app will automatically strip out line breaks; there is a hack you can use for Ubuntu/Windows outlined [here](https://superuser.com/a/796341) -- feel free to ping Jimmy for details about how to implement this, as it's really key to doing this work efficiently.
+(Another way: Right click on the cell and click on "expand record."
+There you can paste in a copied paragraph from the PDF and it won't overwrite other cells)

 8 If you find the use has a definition, copy and paste that definition into the "Definitions" field in Airtable.